Autónomo vs Sociedad Limitada (SL): differences, costs, and when to switch

 | Approximate total | 500-4,000 € |

 Since Ley 18/2022 (Ley Crea y Crece), the legal minimum share capital is just 1 €.
-However, most SLs are set up with 3,000 € because below that threshold, 20% of profits must go to the legal reserve until reserve plus capital reach 3,000 €, and shareholders face joint liability up to 3,000 € on liquidation.
-The share capital is not an expense: it stays in the company's bank account and can be used for business activities.
+However, most SLs are formed with 3,000 € because below that amount restrictions apply: 20% of profits must go to a legal reserve until the combined reserve and capital reach 3,000 €, and shareholders are jointly and severally liable up to 3,000 € in the event of winding up.
+Capital is not a cost: it stays in the company's bank account and can be used for the activity.

 | Item | Autónomo | SL |